cheredia19/us-cities-population/README.md

 However, by rate, San Francisco (CA) was the city that **lost the highest percent of population** in the period above (-0.09%), whiie the highest increase was [New Braunfels (TX)](https://newbraunfels.gov), located in Comal county.
 Their inhabitants rose by 91,643 to 117,396, a growth of 0.28%.

-Ninety-five cities from 29 US states have seen their population diminish between 1K and 9K.
+Ninety-five towns from 29 US states have seen their population diminish between 1K and 9K.
 Twenty-nine out of these 95 cities belong to California.
 No other state registered more than seven cities with such losses.

 <PlotlyBarChart
   data={{